 Dr van Mourik is a highly experienced oral and maxillofacial surgeon who performs wisdom teeth removal in Sydney.
-He explains things clearly and he’s a good listener, so do ask him questions about your wisdom teeth and tell him about any concerns you have — he’ll take the time to answer and manage your concerns sensitively.
+He explains things clearly and he’s a good listener, so do ask him questions about your dental concerns and tell him about any concerns you have — he’ll take the time to answer and manage your concerns sensitively.

 There are various reasons why you may be considering having your wisdom teeth removed by an oral surgeon, including:

 Your wisdom teeth are your third set of molars.
-They sit right at the back of your mouth and they’re the last teeth to come through.
-Generally, people have 4 wisdom teeth, though some people may not have a full set.
+They sit right at the back of your mouth and they’re the last to come through.
+Generally, people have 4, though some people may not have a full set.
 Some people actually have extra.

 They normally start moving into position and breaking through your gums when you’re between 16 and 20 years old, though for some people they arrive later.
-If your jaw is wide enough and your dental hygiene is good, your wisdom teeth won’t need to be extracted.
+If your jaw is wide enough and your dental hygiene is good, a wisdom tooth won’t need to be extracted.

 However, it’s common for one or more wisdom teeth to become stuck (impacted) as they try to come through, so you end up with dental pain and a risk of infection.
-If you would like to discuss possible wisdom tooth extraction treatment options please give our friendly receptionists a call on (02) 9416-4809 to book an appointment at our practice.
+If you would like to discuss possible wisdom tooth extraction procedure options please give our friendly team a call on (02) 9416-4809 to book an appointment at our practice.
 We can accommodate routine and emergency dental situations.
-Our practice has plenty of offsite parking for ease of access.
+Our dental practice has plenty of offsite parking for ease of access.

 Dr Kristian van Mourik has performed oral surgery for a number of Sydneysiders.
 He has the skills and experience required to solve a number of dental problems that your wisdom teeth can cause, such as:

-Impacted wisdom teeth put pressure on neighbouring teeth and can cause pain which may radiate up to your ear and down your throat.
+An impacted wisdom tooth can put pressure on neighbouring teeth and can cause pain which may radiate up to your ear and down your throat.

-Impacted wisdom teeth often become infected, causing red swollen gums and radiating dental pain.
+An impacted wisdom tooth often become infected, causing red swollen gums and radiating dental pain.
 Infection can also cause bad breath, difficulty swallowing, bad taste in your mouth and generally feeling unwell.
 Severe infections can cause pus collections which can spread to lungs and heart and become life threatening.
 Dr van Mourik has years of experience performing routine and emergency surgical procedures.

 Cyst formation is common around unerupted teeth.
-Cysts can displace teeth and cause damage to dental bone, gums and teeth.
+Cysts can displace a tooth and cause damage to bone, gums and teeth.

 Food can become trapped between your wisdom tooth and the neighbouring tooth and is difficult to remove.
 This can cause cavities in both teeth.